 I participated last year as a paid “Team Leader” in the Roving Youth program–and learned quickly that my gift is not being put “in charge” of a group of teens.

-To my huge relief and joy, this year I was recruited in a capacity that felt much closer to IMG_0110my own gift: documentation via photography, writing, and my new interest, video.
+To my huge relief and joy, this year I was recruited in a capacity that felt much closer to my own gift: documentation via photography, writing, and my new interest, video.
 My other new joy came from having a partner in storytelling crime–gifted natural documenter (photographer/videographer) Charita Roberts.

 Charita, now in her early 20’s, began her work as a Rover 5 years ago as one of the “Originals” – ie., when the jobs were first created on the heals of the successful work done by the “Original Roving Listener,” De’Amon Harges.
 Drawing on his natural gift for observing the inherent gifts of people in neighborhood–especially those who are seen as most “needy” by society–De’Amon created waves of energetic neighborhood collaboration around shared passions and entrepreneurial ideas by celebrating and bringing together people… gardeners, mechanics, artists, cooks, healers, and more.
 (More on his story here)